UN-OCHA/rwint-api-doc/index.md

 > **Exact** fields can be used to match an exact term or phrase.
 Searching for ***Sudan*** in `country.name.exact` will match documents tagged with ***Sudan*** but not documents tagged with ***South Sudan***.

-> Some fields in **markdown** format can contain relative links to [ReliefWeb](http://reliefweb.int) reports like `[Some title](/node/123456)`.
+> Some fields in **markdown** format can contain relative links to [ReliefWeb - Updates](http://reliefweb.int/updates) like `[Some title](/node/123456)`.
 These links need consideration, and should be replaced with absolute links before transforming the text into html.

 <a name="container-fields"></a>
 ##### Container fields.